Iterable/how-we-work/remote-work.md

 We want to make sure that our people know each other not only by their Slack username, so we every remote employee tries to visit the office for a week every few months and spend time with coworkers inside and outside their team.

+### Flexibility with time zones

+With people all over the country, there inevitably are time zone differences.
+We put a lot of effort to accomodate everyone's schedule - between San Francisco and New York, for example, it means that we never schedule regular meetings outside of both timezones' working hours.

 ## Who can be remote?

 ### Work from home